solana-labs/solana/book/src/gossip.md

 ## Notable differences from PlumTree

-The active push protocol described here is based on (Plum Tree)[https://haslab.uminho.pt/jop/files/lpr07a.pdf].
+The active push protocol described here is based on [Plum Tree](https://haslab.uminho.pt/jop/files/lpr07a.pdf).
 The main differences are:

 * Push messages have a wallclock that is signed by the originator.
 Once the wallclock expires the message is dropped.
 A hop limit is difficult to implement